 Is your website the primary source of your business?
 When was the last time you viewed your website traffic data?
 Do you understand who is visiting your website and how they are engaging?
 How many marketing channels are you using and how effective are they?
 What page content is getting the best engagement?

-Our internet marketing campaigns include a Monthly Results Hangout where you and I will review your website performance for the previous 30 days and strategize for the next 30 days.
+Our internet marketing agency and campaigns include a Monthly Results Hangout where you and I will review your website performance for the previous 30 days and strategize for the next 30 days.
 We’ll have this meeting every month so you can be aware of your website performance.
 This also presents the opportunity for you to share information, company news, images and more with us so we can effectively manage your digital presence.